mtdowling/cron-expression/README.md

 The main difference is to be found in the exposed public API.

-The main class `CronExpression` is made an Immutable Value Object and the public API is updated to reflect it.
+- The main class `CronExpression` is made an Immutable Value Object and the public API is updated to reflect it.
+- An independent class `Scheduler` is added to improve with working with the business logic.

 To know more about cron expression your can look at the [Unix documentation](https://www.unix.com/man-page/linux/5/crontab/)